Brainchip-Inc/akida_examples/doc/user_guide/cnn2snn.rst

 is however able to receive image data (8-bit grayscale or RGB).
 See the `Akida user guide <akida.html>`__ for further details.

-The CNN2SNN toolkit supports any quantization-aware training layer as the first layer in the model.
+The CNN2SNN toolkit supports any Quantization Aware Training layer as the first layer in the model.
 The type of input accepted by that layer can be specified during conversion, but only models starting with a QuantizedConv2D layer will accept dense inputs, thanks to the special